shmuhammadd/semrel-pipeline/README.md

 ```

 ### Note:
-Ensure you have all the required dependencies installed and always provide the correct paths to the scripts and data files.
+Ensure you provide the correct paths to the scripts and data files.
 If you encounter any issues or have suggestions, please raise an issue or submit a pull request.

 ---